Improving initialization and evolution accuracy of cosmological neutrino simulations: Conclusions

 We thank Matthew Becker for his role in the early stages of this project.
 We also thank Arka Banerjee, Adrian Bayer, Michael Buehlmann, Emanuele Castorina, Joe DeRose, Katrin Heitmann, Patricia Larsen, and Amol Upadhye for helpful conversations.
 We are grateful to Michael Buehlmann for assistance packaging \SONICC.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0019323.
-The work of the authors at Argonne National Laboratory was supported under the U.S. Department of Energy contract DE-AC02-06CH11357.
+This material is further based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
 This research has made use of NASA's Astrophysics Data System.
 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.